StephaneTrebel/the-good-docs-templates/CONTRIBUTING.md

 From a contribution standpoint, we anticipate that our long-term contributors will eventually develop a specialty or area of expertise in some specific template packs over time.

-### The Good Docs Project method articles
+### The Good Docs Project tactic articles

 The Good Docs Project regularly takes in requests from users and stakeholders about what types of content they would like us to provide.
 Sometimes we receive requests for content that won't make sense as a template and instead would make more sense as an article or blog entry.

-We call these types of articles **methods** and publish them on our website under a section called The Good Docs Project methods.
-Articles written for this framework are titled using the {Article Title} Method, such as the Docs Landing Page Method.
+We call these types of articles **tactics** and publish them on our website under a section called [The Good Docs Project tactics](https://www.thegooddocsproject.dev/tactic).
+Articles written for this framework are titled using the {Article Title} Tactic, such as the Docs Landing Page tactic.

-Method projects go through the same contributing process as templates, but are published on our website instead of in the template repository.
+Tactic projects go through the same contributing process as templates, but are published on our website instead of in the template repository.

 ### Template issues and boards

-All the template and method projects that are actively being worked on or which could be worked on have a corresponding issue in the templates repository.
+All the template and tactics projects that are actively being worked on or which could be worked on have a corresponding issue in the templates repository.
 Use the issue list or the kanban board to find a project to work on and track your progress as your project moves throughout the template writing phases.

 - [Template issues list](https://gitlab.com/tgdp/templates/-/issues)
 - [Templates in progress kanban board](https://gitlab.com/tgdp/templates/-/boards/4801048)